KFXB-TV

-KFXB-TV (channel 40) is a religious television station licensed to Dubuque, Iowa, United States, serving the Eastern Iowa television market as an owned-and-operated station of the Christian Television Network (CTN).
-The station's studios are located on Main Street in downtown Dubuque, and its transmitter is located in extreme southwestern Grant County, Wisconsin (in the Madison television market).
+KFXB-TV (channel 40) is a religious television station licensed to Dubuque, Iowa, United States, serving the Eastern Iowa television market.
+The station is owned by the Christian Television Network (CTN).
+KFXB-TV's studios are located on Main Street in downtown Dubuque, and its transmitter is located in extreme southwestern Grant County, Wisconsin (in the Madison television market).

 History

 The station signed on as KDUB-TV on June 1, 1970, on channel 40 as an ABC affiliate.
 Original owner Dubuque Communications Corporation, owned by Gerald J. Green, his brother Timothy, and their wives, had been established in May 1968, even after Green had been advised that Dubuque was too small to support a television station; the station was initially unable to obtain an affiliation with any of the three television networks before ABC finally agreed to affiliate with KDUB-TV.
 In 1972, Gerald Green, who also served as station president and general manager, was embroiled in a controversy with the Federal Communications Commission (FCC) over whether $19,000 he paid to an ABC network representative was a bribe.
 Green testified that he thought the money was a legitimate expense in obtaining the network affiliation.
 Green was later exonerated, but the ABC executive was found guilty of extorting payoffs.

 After encountering financial difficulties, KDUB-TV ceased operations at 11:06 p.m. on September 30, 1974, after that night's Monday Night Football telecast; the shutdown was announced to viewers during halftime by news director Jim Esmoil, who said that the station would be leaving the air instead of producing a newscast that night.
 Much of KDUB-TV's equipment was repossessed by the station's largest creditor, RCA.
 The closure came after Green spent two years trying to sell the station, including unsuccessful negotiations with the Moline Television Corporation, owner of Quad Cities station WQAD-TV.

 In 1976, Dubuque Communications Corporation, which had become insolvent, sold the dormant station for $30,000 to Lloyd Hearing Aid Corp of Rockford, Illinois.
 The new owners returned KDUB-TV to the air on September 12, 1976, again as an ABC affiliate.
 Lloyd Hearing Aid Corp. would sell the station to the Commercial Dispatch Publishing Company in 1979; the $1.5 million sale to Birney Imes Jr. and his family added KDUB-TV to a broadcast group that included WCBI-TV in Columbus, Mississippi, WBOY-TV in Clarksburg, West Virginia, and several Mississippi radio stations.
 Dubuque TV Limited Partnership, led by general partner Thomas Bond, acquired the station in April 1985; Bond, whose group paid $3.25 million for KDUB-TV, had been a manager at WCBI-TV.